-Keep in mind that these guidelines are according to United States standards.
+Ground beef labeling can be confusing.
+Learn how to decode some of the terminology used on the label and understand more about the ground meat you are buying.
+Keep in mind that these label guidelines are according to United States standards.
 Variations will occur in other countries.

-Basically the same as a ground hamburger but it cannot have added fat.
-It cannot contain more than 30% fat by weight.
+If the label says ground beef, it is the same as a ground hamburger, but it cannot have added fat.
+It cannot contain more than 30 percent fat by weight.

 Specialty Ground Beef